Man found guilty of murder after stabbing neighbour 27 times in parking row

 Can Arslan: Man found guilty of murder after stabbing neighbour 27 times in parking row

-Arslan had been in a “long running dispute” with his neighbours, lawyers told the trial, and small rows over parking and a scratch to a car had escalated to the point where Arslan threatened to kill his victim.
+Arslan had been in a “long-running dispute” with his neighbours, lawyers told the trial, and small rows over parking and a scratch on a car had escalated to the point where Arslan threatened to kill his victim.

+Gloucestershire police have now referred themselves to the police watchdog, the Independent Office for Police Conduct (IOPC), and are under investigation.
+The IOPC said it was “examining what actions police took in response to a number of reports made by neighbours since January last year”.

+Matthew Boorman’s wife, Sarah, said the police response to prior warnings about Arslan had been “toothless and ineffective”.

-Arslan launched the attack on Mr Boorman, 43, when he made his way to Arslan’s front door on the afternoon of 5 October.
+Arslan launched the attack on Mr Boorman, 43, when Mr Boorman came to Arslan’s front door on the afternoon of 5 October.

-Throughout his trial, Arslan claimed that he should be convicted on a lesser charge of manslaughter on the grounds of diminished responsibility.

-Arslan had also claimed after his arrest that he had taken an overdose, but medics found that he didn’t seem to be on any drugs at the time.
+Arslan also claimed after his arrest that he had taken an overdose, but doctors found that he didn’t seem to be on any drugs at the time.

 During the trial, lawyers described the scene as like a “horror movie”.
-Kate Brunner GC cited the words of one of the victim’s colleagues, who was on the phone to him when Arslan attacked.
+Kate Brunner QC cited the words of one of the victim’s colleagues, who was on the phone to him when he was attacked by Arslan.

 “She said it was like listening to a ‘totally horrendous horror movie’, and it was a horror movie that was just beginning and this defendant had written the script,” Ms Brunner said.

-Can Arslan, 52, had subjected his neighbour Mr Boorman to years of threats, the court heard.
-Matthew Boorman’s wife had made a statement to the police last May setting out a series of threats that Arslan had made to the couple.
+Arslan had subjected his neighbour Mr Boorman to years of threats, the court heard.
+Mr Boorman’s wife had made a statement to the police last May, setting out a series of threats that Arslan had made to the couple.

 Arslan told the officer that “he would sort his neighbour out himself”, prosecuting lawyers told the court.
 “Mr Arslan said he would murder him,” the jury was told.